 - Benefit from a structured program and can access a network of supportive family and friends

 Recovery from substance abuse and addiction does not end when one leaves treatment.
-In fact, it’s just beginning, and people who have decided to put addiction behind them must realistically face the probability that efforts to stay sober can last a person’s lifetime.
+It’s just beginning, and people who have decided to put addiction behind them must realistically face the probability that efforts to stay sober can last a person’s lifetime.
 People who have had extensive inpatient treatment can start an outpatient program to ensure their path to recovery is uninterrupted.

 How Do Outpatient Programs Work?